 Don’t want the caffeine?
 Just grab a protein-rich snack like a handful of almonds or peanuts before you go.
 Protein aids in insulin production, and insulin has a tangible energizing effect.

 Energy Drink Side Effects

-According to information gathered from the Pediatrics study, energy drinks are consumed by an estimated 30 to 50% of adolescents and young adults.
+According to the Pediatrics study, energy drinks are consumed by an estimated 30 to 50% of adolescents and young adults.
 Often containing extremely high and unregulated levels of caffeine, these beverages have been reportedly connected to serious side effects including: